Dataverse FAQ

 Are there restrictions on file type and size?

 Any file format will be accepted.
-The limit on individual self-deposited files is 3GB.
-If you have larger file sizes to upload, contact us.
-While all file formats are accepted, please keep in mind that some file formats are more likely to remain readable in the future– for example, plain text files, or files in non-proprietary formats which are commonly used and for which conversion utilities are more likely to be available.
+While all file formats are accepted, please keep in mind that some file formats are more likely to remain readable in the future – for example, plain text files, or files in non-proprietary formats which are commonly used and for which conversion utilities are more likely to be available.

 How will other users understand my data?